-Mariandrie’s work aims to challenge socio-political preconceptions and biases, fostering fresh perspectives for both herself and her audience as a way to rediscover personal and collective identity.
+Mariandrie’s work aims to challenge socio-political preconceptions and biases regarding gender, fostering fresh perspectives for both herself and her audience as a way to rediscover personal and collective identity.

 Bio